-Locks Displays which sessions were involved in a blocking situation (either locking or blocking).
-It is important to understand which sessions are involved in each blocking chain, as there may be several sessions involved at the same time.
-It is then important to determine which session is blocking others, which object is being blocked, and what type of lock has been applied.
+Locks Displays which sessions were involved in a blocking situation (either locking or blocking to understand which sessions are involved in each blocking chain, as there may be sever involved at the same time.
+It is then important to determine which session is blocking oth is being blocked, and what type of lock has been applied.
 A yellow lock indicates that the session is currently blocking another session but is not itself blocked.
 A red lock indicates the session is currently blocked by another session.
 Note that a session may also block other sessions while being blocked by a different session.
 Lock wait graph The Lock Wait graph shows a breakdown of the Lock Waits and when they occurred over the selected time period.